The best waterfront accommodation in NSW for families

 Edgewater Gardens, Batehaven

 Fill the kids’ memory banks with days of oceanside play on a family retreat to the south coast hamlet of Batehaven.
-Here at Edgewater Gardens Holiday Apartments, settle in for a seemingly endless summer, bouncing from beach to pool, with side excursions to Mogo Wildlife Park and the Birdland Animal Park.
+Here at Edgewater Gardens Holiday Apartments, settle in for a seemingly endless summer, bouncing from beach to pool, with side excursions to Mogo Wildlife Park.

 Ring-Tail Lemur at Mogo Zoo, Mogo